-Other Common Names Description Body 300 mm - 350 mm, Tail 300 mm - 350 mm, weight 700 - 1100 g.
-Short rounded ears, rounded head with dlightly bulging eyes, variable grey to near- black back, sometimes tinged red-orange, white to red-orange below; red-oral legs.
-Tapering prehensile tail with a white tip, naked underside, furred above Carried in coil when not used. rounded ears, rounded head with dlightly bulging eyes, variable grey to near- black back, sometimes tinged red-orange, white to red-orange below; red-oran legs.
-Tapering prehensile tail with a white tip, naked underside, furred above nge HabitatExclusively tree-dwelling, the Common Ringtail Possum lives in in forests,woodlands, rainforests, dense scrub and suburban gardens Diet Herbivore-eats a variety of leBirds of both native and introduced plants, as we as flowers and fruits.
+Ringtail Possum Body 300 mm - 350 mm, Tail 300 mm - 350 mm, weight 700 - 1100 g.
+Short rounded ears, rounded head with dlightly bulging eyes, variable grey to nearblack back, sometimes tinged red-orange, white to red-orange below; red-orange legs.
+Tapering prehensile tail with a white tip, naked underside, furred above.
+Carried in coil when not used.
+Exclusively tree-dwelling, the Common Ringtail Possum lives in in forests, woodlands, rainforests, dense scrub and suburban gardens Herbivore-eats a variety of leBirds of both native and introduced plants, as well as flowers and fruits.
 By eating its own faecal pellets, it digests its food twice to extract the maximum amount of nutrients.
-CoR Widespread, common Biology/Breeding During the day, the Common Ringtail Possum sleeps in its spherical nest or 'dra made from grass and shredded bark.
-It builds the drey in a tree hole, tree fork dense vegetation, and several individuals may share the one nest.
-The majorit of the young are born between May and July.
-The average litter is made up tw young and very occasionally triplets.
-They leave their mother's pouch at 120-1 days.
+Widespread, common During the day, the Common Ringtail Possum sleeps in its spherical nest or 'drey' made from grass and shredded bark.
+It builds the drey in a tree hole, tree fork or dense vegetation, and several individuals may share the one nest.
+The majority of the young are born between May and July.
+The average litter is made up two young and very occasionally triplets.
+They leave their mother's pouch at 120-130 days.
 However, lactation usually continues until 180-220 days after birth.
-Whe the mother is feeding, the male carries the young on his back and cares for the or ty ro L30 en
+When the mother is feeding, the male carries the young on his back and cares for them.